tacoda/cloud-guru/intro-to-cloud-computing/README.md

 ## What is FaaS

 Functions as a service is a service that allows you to submit a single function (code) and you don't have to worry about the servers, scaling, etc. You only have to manage your code, which is run on-demand.
 FaaS allows you to break down monolithic applications into an aggregate of functions.
 This is great for decoupling code.

+## How secure is the Cloud

+Since the service is offloaded to professionals who focus on that particular job, the cloud is more secure in general.
+Of course, you must still have secure coding practices.
+But, for instance, AWS will always keep its servers patched and up to date.